Connecting Batteries in Series

 Electricity is the movement of electrons in a conductor.
 Voltage is the pressure, somewhat like the pounds per square inch of water flowing from a pipe.
 Amperage is the quantity of the electrons, somewhat like the number of gallons flowing from the pipe.
 Batteries generate electricity by a chemical reaction.
 They can be connected inline to provide greater voltage, in parallel to provide greater amperage, or in a combination to provide both greater voltage and greater amperage.

-A series circuit has the positive post connected to the negative post of another battery, each battery in line.
+Connecting batteries in series involves creating a series circuit, which has the positive post connected to the negative post of another battery with each battery in line.
 Two 6-volt, 2 amp batteries connected this way will produce 12 volts, 2 amps.

 A parallel circuit has the positive post connected to the positive post of another battery, and the negative post connected to the negative post.
 Two 6-volt, 2 amp batteries connected this way will produce 6 volts, 4 amps.